No shining moment in time

 Sports and athletics are a tiny blip on the radar in the grand scheme of life.
 For many, though, these events have always held a nice escape.
 It might have been by participating in or simply a spectator of, but sports are a lifeblood; a way to connect to the world, whether it be between family, friends, or a stranger on the internet.

 And for me, sports, theater, or whatever the event might be, it's a memory that connects the past and my present.
-One that will have me celebrating what I safely can in regards to public events, and will eventually end with me popping a VHS tape into the VCR, once again looking for the one shining moment I know by heart, but is definitely already embedded for a lifetime.
+One that will have me celebrating what I safely can in regards to public events, and will eventually end with me popping a VHS tape into the VCR, once again looking for the one shining moment I know by heart, but one already embedded for a lifetime.

 photo credit: flickr.com